 Casa de los Once Patios is within walking distance from the former Jesuit College, the Basílica de Nuestra Señora de la Salud finished in 1833, and other magnificent buildings of the 16th and 17th centuries, when Pátzcuaro was the political and religious center of the current state of Michoacan.

-There is also a very nice Museo Regional de Artes Popular showing the wonderful crafts of the region.
+There is also a very nice Folk Arts and Industries Museum where you can view wonderful crafts of the region.

-You have to come to Patzcuaro during the Day of the Dead celebrations.
+You must go to Pátzcuaro during the Day of the Dead celebrations.
 You can visit the cemeteries of the villages surrounding the Lake and take a boat to Isla Janitzio, an island in the middle of the Lake.
 I heard it is a little dangerous taking the boat at night as they tend to get overcrowded, so I went the next day and was thrilled to be able to photograph the many home altars on the island.
 Tzintzuntzan and Ihuatzio both have celebrations at night that should not be missed.
 Traffic can be horrible so hire a driver for the night.

 This trip I also visited the villages of Tzintzuntzan, Tocuaro, Erongaricuaro and Quiroga.
 Tzintzuntzan has many folk art stores and a crafts market and a wonderful 16th century convent and church in a shady courtyard that you have to see.
 Tocuaro is known for its award winning wooden masks.